danclien/concrete-haskell/linking-c-libraries-on-os-x.md

-# Linking libraries from Homebrew (on OS X)
+# Linking C libraries on OS X

-Here's a quick writeup on how to get Haskell libraries that link to system libraries working on OS X. I'll be using the `text-icu` library from Hackage as an example.
+Here's a quick writeup on how to get Haskell libraries that link to C libraries working on OS X. I'll be using the `text-icu` library from Hackage as an example.

 I'll clean up this post over the weekend for better clarity.

 ## Problem

+Let's try to install the `text-icu` library in a sandbox.

 ```
 $ mkdir icu-test